MusicLang/musiclang_predict/README.md

 <br/>

 MusicLang Predict (This package) is licensed under the GPL-3.0 License.
 However please note that specific licenses applies to our models.
-If you would like to use the model in your product, please [contact us](https://www.musiclang.io/contact).
+If you would like to use the model in your commercial product, please
+[contact us](https://www.musiclang.io/contact).
 We are looking forward to hearing from you !

 The MusicLang base language package on which the model rely ([musiclang package](https://github.com/musiclang/musiclang)) is licensed under the BSD 3-Clause License.